CodeGator/CG.Purple/README.md

 * There will be a REST interface, for information about messages, history, etc.

-* There will (hopefully) be a mobile app, for administering the service remotely.
+* There will (maybe) be a mobile app, for administering the service remotely.

 ### What platform(s) does it support?
 * .NET 7.x or higher

-### What databases does it support?
+### What database(s) does it support?
 * For now, SqlServer 2019, or higher.

-### What databases does it support?
+### What 3rd party providers does it support?
 * For sure, SMTP and SendGrid.
 Possibly also Twillio.
-Maybe others, at some point.
+Maybe others, who knows.

 ### How do I contact you?
 If you've spotted a bug in the code please use the project Issues [HERE](https://github.com/CodeGator/CG.Purple/issues)